Sandy and Derek have both worked in health care all their lives, Derek as a GP, Sandy as a neonatologist.

 Four years ago they decided to create a sustainable Centre that addressed some key themes for our times - a peaceful Centre which was both professional and personal, aiming to allow its users to reach their own potential.
 Set in 9 acres of beautiful secluded land, with an environmentally sustainable focus, this is a new facility in the west country for people seeking a setting in which to meet and explore, to relax and discuss, and to learn new skills.

-The Centre was built for courses they run aimed at health service professionals, as well as a space that can be used by others.
+The Centre was built both for courses they run aimed at health service professionals, as well as a space that can be used by others.

 The Centre is now open for use either as a residential complex sleeping up to 12 people, or as a facility for day courses.